gabrielvik/Language-Learning-App/README.md

 ### Configuration

 1. Obtain an OpenAI API key.
-2. Configure the API key for OpenAI and AppSettings Token in the `appsettings.json` file.
+2. Configure the keys for OpenAI and AppSettings Token in the `appsettings.json` file.

 ## Usage